Maamul

 Lebanese date cookies or maamoul biscuits are a divine dessert.
-Lebanese serve these yummy treats on all occasions including Eid Al-Fitr, Lent, Easter, and many other holiday celebrations.
+A beloved Lebanese tradition as per the cultural traditions is to serve these special treats on all special occasions and religious holidays.
+These include the end of Ramadan with Eid Al-Fitr, any Eid celebrations, Lent, Easter, and many other holiday celebrations or special events.

-In fact, making these scrumptious soft date-filled cookies is a huge family event in many Middle Eastern homes.
-Families gather to make huge batches using maamoul cookie mold presses to make the mamul dessert!
+In fact, making these scrumptious, soft, date-filled cookies represents a huge family event in many Middle Eastern homes.
+Families gather to make big batches using ma’amoul mold presses to make the maamoul pastries.

-The Lebanese aren’t the only ones making this yummy mamule pastry (yes, it can be spelled in many many different ways lol!).
+The Lebanese aren’t the only ones making this yummy mamule pastry (Yes, it can be spelled in many many different ways!).
 Below are two other Middle Eastern variations that are just as good.
-Even the Greeks have their own variation of this mamul cookie.
+Even the Greeks have their own version of this mamul cookie.

-Even though it’s not the easiest of the Lebanese Dessert delicacies to make, it’s not the most difficult either.
+Although it’s not the easiest of the Lebanese Dessert delicacies to make, it’s not the most difficult either, even if it’s your first time making these delicious cookies.

-The ma’mul cookie has been perfected through many different recipes!
-Yes, there are quite a few different ways to make it but, of course, playing around with the ingredients yields varying results.
-All good results, though!
-It’s also considered a type of art form to sculpt or shape these maamool cookies.
+The ma’mul cookie has been perfected through many different recipes.
+There are quite a few different ways to make it, yet playing around with the ingredients yields varying results, all good results, though.
+It’s also considered a type of art form to sculpt or shape these maamool cookies using special molds.

 A Clearer Description

-So, maamoul is basically a shortbread cookie with a traditional filling of dates.
-It’s dough can vary from more semolina than flour, to baking powder as leavening, to yeast-based, to more flour or pure flour (which incidentally would actually be kaak-another kind of Middle Eastern cookie).
+Therefore, maamoul is basically a shortbread cookie with a traditional filling of dates.
+Its soft dough can vary from more fine semolina than wheat flour to baking powder as leavening, to yeast-based, to more all-purpose flour or pure flour (which incidentally would actually be kaak-another Arabian cookie).

 However you make it, I can tell you one thing for sure: IT’S ADDICTIVE!
-I love having it with coffee and many others enjoy it with their tea.
-It’s also a common practice in the Middle East to serve it with juice (particularly pineapple juice- don’t ask me why lol).
+I love having it with black coffee while many others enjoy it with their tea.
+It’s also a common practice in the Middle East to serve it with juice (particularly pineapple juice).

-As I mentioned earlier, these are originally soft date-filled cookies.
-But, over the years have been adapted.
-Let’s take a closer look to what these variations look like beginning from other Middle Eastern adaptations.
+As I mentioned earlier, the Lebanese maamoul cookies are originally soft cookies with a date filling but have been adapted over the years.
+Let’s take a closer look at what these variations look like beginning from other Middle Eastern adaptations.

 Egyptian Date Cookies

 Ara’eesh Agwa, Agwa meaning thick date paste, is another name for a type of maamoul cookie.
-It’s a super popular pastry in Egypt, and just as popular in Syria!
-Of course, all over the Middle East you can find something similar to it.
-Its preparation is easier in the sense that there’s no molds needed.
+It’s a super popular pastry in Egypt, and just as popular in Syria.
+Of course, all over the Middle East, you can find something similar to date maamouls.
+Their preparation is easier in the sense that no maamoul mold is needed.

-You basically roll out two pieces of dough into rectangular form, layer them with date paste in the middle, and cut them out into mini-squares or rectangles.
-You sprinkle some sesame seeds on top and bake until golden!
-It’s a light heavenly snack!
+You basically roll out two pieces of the cookie dough into a rectangular form, layer them with date paste in the middle, and cut them out into mini-squares, or rectangles.
+You sprinkle some sesame seeds on top and bake until golden brown.
+It’s a light, heavenly snack.

 Palestinian Maamoul Recipe